ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 In this next phase of your Adatum pilot project, you will access the Security & Compliance Center to activate Holly Dickson’s archive mailbox.

-1. In **Microsoft Edge**, select a new tab and enter the following URL in the address bar: **https://protection.office.com**.
-This opens the Office 365 Security & Compliance Center.
+1. You should still be logged into LON-CL1 as the **Admin** and into **Microsoft 365** as Holly Dickson.

+2. In Microsoft Edge, select the **Microsoft 365 admin center** tab; if you closed this tab earlier, then open a new tab and go to https://admin.microsoft.com.

-2. In the **Security &amp; Compliance Center**, in the left-hand navigation pane, select **Data Governance** and then under it, select **Archive**.
+3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Information governance**, and then under it select **Archive**.

-3. On the **Archive** window, note that the archive mailboxes for all users other than Holly Dickson are enabled.
-These archive mailboxes were enabled when the VMs were built for this training course and these users were preconfigured in the tenant.
-However, since Holly was added in Lab 1, her archive mailbox is disabled by default.
+4 On the **Archive** window, note that the archive mailboxes for all users other than Holly Dickson are **enabled**.
+These archive mailboxes were enabled when the VM lab environment was built for this training course and these users were preconfigured in the tenant.
+However, since Holly's user account was added in Lab 1, her archive mailbox is **disabled** by default.

-4. To enable Holly’s archive mailbox, select **Holly Dickson** in the user list.
+5. To enable Holly’s archive mailbox, select **Holly Dickson** in the user list.

-5. In the details pane on the right, Holly’s archive mailbox is currently listed as disabled.
-Select **Enable**, and then in the **Warning** message that appears, select **Yes** to confirm this action.
+6. In the details pane on the right, Holly’s archive mailbox is currently listed as **disabled**.
+Select **Enable**, and then in the **Warning** dialog box that appears, select **Yes** to confirm this action.

-6. In your Microsoft Edge browser, leave the Office 365 Security & Compliance Center tab open as you will use it in a later task in this lab.
+7. In your Microsoft Edge browser, leave the Office 365 Security & Compliance Center tab open as you will use it in a later task in this lab.

 ### Task 2 – Create an MRM retention tag and policy in the Exchange Admin Center